Getting started with growing food at home

 - Add some organic compost (home composted food scraps are ideal but not essential)

-- Lightly sprinkle your soils with Blood & Bone
+- Lightly sprinkle your soils with Blood and Bone

 - Most vegetables and herbs can be grown from either seeds or seedlings